Supergamer1337/bully-bot-rs/README.md

-DISCORD_TOKEN=SOME_DISCORD_TOKEN # The Discord token used to authenticate the bot BULLY_CHANCE=0.1 # Chance of a bully message being sent CRINGE_CHANNELS=CHANNEL_ID,CHANNEL_ID_2 # Comma separated list of channel IDs to send cringe messages to
+DISCORD_TOKEN=SOME_DISCORD_TOKEN # The Discord token used to authenticate the bot BULLY_CHANCE=0.1 # Chance of a bully message being sent CRINGE_CHANNELS=CHANNEL_ID,CHANNEL_ID_2 # Comma separated list of channel IDs to send cringe messages to CRINGE_CHANCE=0.5 # Chance of a cringe message being sent
 ```